awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

     - [ sh, -c, 'echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php' ]
    ```

-1. Allow enough time for the instance to launch and execute the directives in your user data, and then check to see that your directives have completed the tasks you intended\.
+1. Allow enough time for the instance to launch and run the directives in your user data, and then check to see that your directives have completed the tasks you intended\.

    For our example, in a web browser, enter the URL of the PHP test file the directives created\.
 This URL is the public DNS address of your instance followed by a forward slash and the file name\.